 Application process for the drive team (not including driver) will start in December.

 People who want to join the drive/strategy team will submit an application.
-The first part of the application is pre-approval by the teachers.
-The teachers will check if the student is in good standing in all aspects of being a team member.
-Additionally, the teachers will ensure that the applicant is aware of all the requirements and expectations of the position.
+The first part

+Iron Claw Robotics Team 972 Handbook of the application is pre-approval by the Team Managers.
+The Team Managers will check if the student is in good standing in all aspects of being a team member.
+Additionally, the Team Managers will ensure that the applicant is aware of all the requirements and expectations of the position.
 For elected positions, the second part of the application is a form-based application that will be public to the team.
 Applicants will take care to message their application well as this is the main source of information they will be judged by.